 For women, especially, owning your own business can give the lifestyle flexibility necessary to raise a family and still have a successful career.
-Mompreneurs are a growing trend; according to the State-Owned Business Report, commissioned by American Express, the number of women-owned businesses has increased by 68% since 1997, with more than 9.1 million women-owned businesses operating in the U.S. in 2014 (Fox News).
+There are more than 11.6 million businesses owned by women generating over $1.7 trillion in sales.

-But it's not just young(ish) women who can benefit from this benefit to owning your own business; people who are close to retirement or already retired may find owning their own businesses gives them both the chance to keep their hands in and to do something satisfying.
+It's not just moms and Millenials who can benefit from the flexibility of owning a business can offer.
+People who are close to retirement or already retired may find owning their own businesses gives them both the chance to keep their hands in and to do something satisfying.
 People who want to travel or live a particular lifestyle can benefit from entrepreneurship, plus you might be able to work from home.

-You certainly don't have to think back very far historically to come up with the name of a business owner whose enterprise has changed the world.
-Mark Zuckerberg anyone?
-Bill Gates?
-And your business doesn't have to become the next Facebook or Microsoft to be the agent of powerful change.
-Ten years ago, for instance, Torben Vestergaard Frandsen has been creating products such as blankets for the Red Cross, tsetse fly traps, and LifeStraw, a personal, low-cost water purification tool that is being used to provide safe drinking water to millions of people.
+With that said, your business doesn't have to become the next Facebook or Microsoft to be the agent of powerful change.
+For the last four decades, for instance, Torben Vestergaard Frandsen has been creating products such as blankets for the Red Cross, tsetse fly traps, and LifeStraw, a personal, low-cost water purification tool that is being used to provide safe drinking water to millions of people.